-Table 62: Station Management Known Issues
+Table 88: Station Management Known Issues

-Bug ID Description 82012 Symptom: An internal controller process kept restarting, preventing the controller from servicing clients.
-Scenario: This issue was identified when the controller upgraded its image, and was triggered when the controller expected IKEv2 information that was missing from the mysql global AP database.
+Bug ID Description 82012 Symptom: An internal controller process stops responding and restarts, preventing the controller from servicing clients.
+Scenario: This issue is identified when the controller upgrades its image, and is triggered when the controller expects IKEv2 information that is missing from the mysql global AP database.
 Workaround: None.
+86620 Symptom: The show ap association client-mac command shows client MAC addresses for clients that aged out beyond the idle timeout value.
+Scenario: This issue is not limited to a specific controller or ArubaOS release version.
+Workaround: Issue aaa user fast-age command to age out the inactive clients.